 Di Kiddell says that she quite likes driving Mirboo North’s community bus because it reminds her of driving 12 seaters buses at the school where she worked at for many years.
 As a teacher, she says she is used to rounding people up!

-“When the Community Foundation inherited the RSL’s bus service in 2015, they were looking for a volunteer coordinator, as as I spent many years organising people as a teacher, I thought well I could do that and put my hand up,” said Di.
+“When the Community Foundation inherited the RSL’s bus service in 2015, they were looking for a volunteer coordinator.
+I spent many years organising people as a teacher, I thought well I could do that and put my hand up,” said Di.

 As coordinator Di takes bookings for the bus, organises driver paperwork, collects and keeps receipts and invoices, and trains fellow volunteer bus drivers.
-On her biggest day, Mirboo North Italian Festa, Di helped to organise 5 drivers to run a crowded shuttle back and forth around the town for its citizens.
+On her biggest day, Mirboo North Italian Festa, Di helped to organise 5 drivers to run a crowded shuttle back and forth around the town.
 She enjoys being the ‘organiser’ and has created systems so it all runs smoothly.

 Di says some of her favourite trips have been with the seniors, taking them to the local shopping centres (where there is always time for a cuppa), out for pizza lunch in Meeniyan, seniors week concert trips and the very tasty day out at Prom Coast Cheese.